supcik/webwait/README.md

 ## License

-This project is licensed under the MIT OR Apache-2.0 license.
+This project is licensed under the MIT license.
 See the `LICENSES/` directory for details.

 ## Copyright